JamieB92/Gamer-Connect-Backend-PP5/README.md

 - Click Continue with Github
 - Gitpod will now create a workspace

+### Heroku Setup:

+- Navigate to [heroku](https://id.heroku.com/login) and create an account
+- Click the "New" button.
+- Select "Create New App."
+- Provide an app name.
+- Choose a region and click "Create App."
+- Select region and click create app

 ### Django and Django Rest Framework Setup
 - In your IDE open a new terminal
 - Enter in the terminal pip3 install 'django<4'